Imtiaz Alam Hanfi

-Muhammad Imtiaz Alam Hanfi (6 January 1929 – 22 April 2015) was a Pakistani banker who served as the governor of the State Bank of Pakistan (SBP) and has been part of various government committees, including the Planning Commission.
+Muhammad Imtiaz Alam Hanfi (6 January 1929 – 22 April 2015) was a Pakistani civil servant who served as the governor of the State Bank of Pakistan (SBP) and has been part of various government committees, including the Planning Commission.
 He was the first central bank governor in the country who came from within the State Bank of Pakistan and not belonging to a political party or international bodies like IMF etc.

 Education

-Born in Allahabad, India, in 1929 in the village area of Pargana Chail.
+Born in Prayagraj, India, in 1929 in the village area of Pargana Chail.
 Hanfi got his schooling at the CAV High School and completed intermediate school education at the Union Christian College.
-Hanfi suffered severe bronchitis and asthmatic problems in his childhood and doctors advised his parent to keep him away from studies or sports; which is why he started formal education from grade 5 only.
-In 1947 following the independence of Pakistan in 1947, when he was 18, his family left Allahabad and moved to Karachi, Pakistan where his father entered the civil service.
-Hanfi enrolled in Islamia College and went on to complete a master's degree in economics at the University of Karachi in 1952 standing First Class First position.
-During his higher education, his family was based in Hyderabad; where his father was an officer in Pakistan Railways.
+Hanfi suffered severe bronchitis and asthmatic problems in his childhood and doctors advised his parent to keep him away from studies or sports; which is why he started formal education from grade 5.
+Following the independence of Pakistan in 1947, at the age of 18, Hanfi and his family left Allahabad and moved to Karachi, Pakistan where his father entered the civil service.
+Hanfi enrolled in Islamia College and went on to complete a master's degree in economics at the University of Karachi in 1952, with a First Class position.

+During his higher education, his family was based in Hyderabad, where his father was an officer in Pakistan Railways.

 State Bank of Pakistan career

-Hanfi always wanted to join the Civil Service however he applied for an opening as an SBP Class I Officer, attending the interview on the insistence of his roommate.
+Hanfi always wanted to join the Civil Service; however, on the insistence of his roommate, he applied for an opening as an SBP Class I Officer.
 He was posted at Lloyd's Bank in Karachi as an SBP trainee in 1952.
-In the post-training exams, although he stood at the top of the batch nationally, though he was obsessed with following his father into the civil service and Hanfi had no plans to pursue a career at the SBP.
+In the post-training exams, he stood at the top of the batch nationally.
+However, he was still obsessed with following his father into the civil service and Hanfi had no plans to pursue a career at the SBP.

 Hanfi was sent to World Bank training course (6 months) where representatives from 130 countries were also attending.
 It was unusual for a young officer (aged 27) to be sent for such a course when only seniors officer used to be sent abroad with political or other links.
-Hanfi surprised the SBP top management when he took his first position in the training course which involved managing various World Bank task for different countries in a simulated environment among all the 130 international participants.
+Hanfi surprised the SBP top management when he took his first position in the training course, which involved managing various World Bank tasks for different countries in a simulated environment among all 130 participants.
 He was given a hero's welcome by the SBP management on his return.

 He would spend more than forty years at the central bank, with one brief stint as the chief executive of PICIC between 1981 and 1984.
-In 1984 he was recalled as deputy governor and eventually went on to be appointed as Governor of the State Bank in 1988.
+In 1984, he was recalled as deputy governor and eventually went on to be appointed as Governor of the State Bank in 1988.
 He is also the only governor who has been appointed twice on the post; as Qasim Parekh was appointed as Governor State Bank when Hanfi resigned from the post, subsequent to his long-standing non-agreement with PPP government on policy issues.